chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

-Changes (20-4-2020) Release 2.5
+Changes (15-5-2020) Release 2.7
-- Fix: stm32h7 script chip erase
-- Fix: Flash file relative to eblink path (instead of script path)
-- Fix: Flash verify was broken after adding flash read/write options
+- Fix: the sript function loadBin to load a external binary e.g. flash loader was looking in the wrong path.
+The same serach engine for scripts are now also used for loadBin.

 Changes (9-4-2020) Release 2.4
 - Added: The flash option "read"  which will read a memory (also ram) location from target and will return it